 Where and how can I be tested?

 If you are sick or have symptoms and want a Covid-19 test, contact Arjeplog Health Centre at +46 (0)961-14801.
 Note!
-If you are ill or have symptoms, always contact the Health Centre before visiting.
+If you are sick or have symptoms, you must always contact the Health Centre before visiting.
 They perform tests on Monday through Thursday and the test is free of charge.
 Only people who display some kind of symptom are allowed to be tested.
 On evenings and weekends, call +46 (0)961-148 02 in order to reach the Health Centre.
 The emergency number 112 should only be used in acute situations.

 How long does it take to get the test result?

 At the moment it takes about 3-7 days to get the test result back from the health centers.
-It is in everyone’s interest to find ways to speed this process up, and the involved parties in the region are working on it.

 How do I get the result from my test?